Sourdough: Lactic acid bacteria

-Every starter consists of different lactic acid bacteria which is introduced to the starter through the environment, water, and flour used to create the starter.
+Every starter consists of different lactic acid bacteria which are introduced to the starter through the environment, water, and flour used to create the starter.
 The lactic acid bacteria are a group of gram-positive bacteria capable of converting carbohydrate substrates into organic acids and producing a wide range of metabolites.
 Organic acids, including propionic, formic, acetic acid, and lactic acid, create an unfavorable environment for the growth of spoilage and pathogenic microorganisms.